Hamburg, Arkansas

-Hamburg is a city and county seat of Ashley County, Arkansas, United States.
+Hamburg is a city in and the county seat of Ashley County, Arkansas, United States.
 The population was 2,857 at the 2010 census.
-It is best known for being the home town of NBA legend Scottie Pippen.
+The population declined by more than 10% between 2010 and 2020, resulting in a lower tax base for the region.
+It is the home town of NBA player Scottie Pippen.
+The City of Hamburg crest has a picture of a gazebo, trees, cotton, and antelope.